ElenaShe000/MARCS/README.md

 As the unhomogenity in the observed series of meteorological and hydrological series dates to late 1990s, and the legths of the observated  series seems to be too short to distigush the reason of the unhomogenity: would it attribute to natural variability or forced by human activity (Koenigk et al., 2020; XX).

-How the data from SYNOP sites are used in the analyses of the synoptic scale processes?

 # What is climate reanalyse?